Ready to say goodbye to debt for good? Learn More

 There are different ways you can reduce the negative impact a judgment can have on you.
 If you can’t afford to pay a judgment, act fast.
 Ignoring a judgment will only make your situation worse.
 You can voluntarily make arrangements to settle and pay debts after judgment.
 If you don’t, you could lose your money and other real property through wage garnishment, liens, and levies.

 You may also be able to file bankruptcy to deal with judgments.
-If you’re considering bankruptcy, see if you can file bankruptcy for free or with the help of a qualified Chapter 7 or Chapter 13 bankruptcy attorney
+If you’re considering bankruptcy, see if you qualify to use Upsolve’s free tool or consider filing with the help of a qualified Chapter 7 or Chapter 13 bankruptcy attorney.

 Written By: